19parkwoonyong/ether_test/README.md

 This allows two parties to exchange assets on independent platforms trustlessly and securely and thus enables Atomic Cross-Chain Swaps (ACCS) among other useful functionalities.

 # hashed-timelock-contract-lc-ethereum
-This is to demostrate an atomic swap of two blockchain networks using HTLC.
+This is to demonstrate an atomic swap of two blockchain networks using HTLC. <br/>
-Two participants: Peter and Han
+Two participants: Peter and Han<br/>
-Two blockchain networks:  Learning Coin (LC) and Ethereum Ropsten Testnet (ETH)
+Two blockchain networks:  Learning Coin (LC) and Ethereum Ropsten Testnet (ETH)<br/>
 Transaction: Peter will send 1 LC to Han's LC wallet, in exchange, Han will send 2 ETH to Peter's ETH wallet.

 [Hashed Timelock Contracts](https://en.bitcoin.it/wiki/Hashed_Timelock_Contracts) (HTLCs) for Ethereum: